Tobolove/portfoliopage_fend/ACCESSIBILITY_CHECKLIST.md

 - The site is fully responsive and works on all device sizes
 - No JavaScript dependencies make the site more reliable and accessible
 - CSS scroll-behavior and scroll-snap provide smooth navigation experience
 - Progressive enhancement approach ensures functionality even with CSS disabled
+- Motion preferences are respected via `prefers-reduced-motion` media query for users with vestibular disorders